saitamasahil/skyscraper/README.md

 ### Custom data
 I addition to allowing scraping from locally cached resources, Skyscraper also allows you to import your own data into the resource cache with the `-s import` scraping module.
 You can also edit existing resources in the cache or add individual `user` resources with the `--cache edit` command.
 Lastly, you also have the option of importing existing EmulationStation game list data into the Skyscraper resource cache if you need it.
 You can do this with the `-s esgamelist` scraping module.

-To read more about any of the features described above, please check out all of the documentation [here](https://github.com/detain/skyscraper/tree/master/docs).
+To read more about any of the features described above, please check out all of the documentation [here](https://github.com/Gemba/skyscraper/tree/master/docs).

 ### Artwork look and effects
 Check the full artwork documentation [here](docs/ARTWORK.md)

-## Skyscraper JSON Enhancement by torresflo
+## Skyscraper JSON Enhancement

 The main goal of this fork is to allow users to easily configurate and add platforms without having the needs to edit the code source directly.

-Currently, the only scraper supported by this feature is Screenscraper.
 This feature is achieved by adding new config files:
-- [platforms.json](platforms.json) describes now the supported platforms by Skyscraper.
+- [platforms.json](platforms.json): Describes now the supported platforms by Skyscraper.
+See details [here](docs/PLATFORMS.md).
-- [screenscraper.json](screenscraper.json). describes the required information on the Screenscraper website for each compatible platform.
+- [screenscraper.json](screenscraper.json): Maps the local platform name to the platform ID of screenscraper.fr webpage/API.
+- [mobygames.json](mobygames.json): Maps the local platform name to the platform ID of mobygames.com webpage/API.

-These 2 files are pretty straigthforward to edit if you want to add a new platform (as an example I added myself the platforms OpenBOR and Solarus).
-These files are copied in the folder `/usr/local/etc/skyscraper/` at the first run of the program if you want to edit them after an installation.
+These three are pretty straigthforward to edit if you want to add a new platform (as an example I added myself the platforms OpenBOR and Solarus).
+These files are copied in the folder `/home/pi/.skyscraper` on RetroPie (or `/usr/local/etc/skyscraper/` in general) at the first run of the program if you want to edit them after an installation.

-### Installation

-You can easilly install Skyscraper Enhanced by adding the script in the retropie-setup folder ([here](retropie-setup/skyscraperenhanced.sh)) in the scriptmodules folder of your retropie setup installation.

-This way, you can install and run the program through the retropie setup menu like the original Skyscraper.
-Note that the same config and installation folders of the original Skyscraper will be used instead of having everything duplicated in specific folders.

 ## Release notes